-Coming back to the concepts of space and place, as Jammer noted, Kant’s greatest achievements influenced the assumptions on the idealism of space in disciplines like philosophy and psychology; but, as for physics, things went somewhat differently.
+Coming back to the concepts of space and place, as Jammer noted, Kant’s greatest achievements influenced the assumptions on the idealism of space in disciplines like philosophy and psychology; but, concerning physics, things went somewhat differently.
 In fact, as Jammers notes, the progress of mechanics was probably due to the scarce interest that the question about the nature of space aroused in physicists like ‘Lagrange, Laplace, and Poisson, none of them was much interested in the problem of absolute space.
 They all accepted the idea as a working hypothesis without worrying about its theoretical justification.’
-Jammer also takes the words contained in the Encyclopedie, ou dictionnaire raisonné des sciences, des arts, et des metiers, edited by Diderot and D’Alambert, to support the ‘scarce interest thesis’ about space: ‘we will not take a position on the question of space; we can see how such obscure question is unnecessary for geometry and physics.’
+Jammer also takes the words contained in the Encyclopedie, ou dictionnaire raisonné des sciences, des arts, et des metiers, edited by Diderot and D’Alambert, to support the ‘scarce interest thesis’ about the nature of space: ‘we will not take a position on the question of space; we can see how such obscure question is unnecessary for geometry and physics.’
 So we come to Jammer’s conclusion: ‘it may even be claimed that this absence, so far from being a hindrance to mechanics in the eighteenth and early nineteenth century, in a certain degree facilitated the development of this science.’

 Following Jammer’s exposition, there is also another aspect to consider, quite different from the one we have just seen; an aspect we have already considered in the concluding chapter of Barbour’s ‘The Discovery of Dynamics‘: the necessity to surpass the epistemological (and dynamical) limits of the concept of absolute space.
 As we have already seen, this work of revision was especially done by Ludwig Lange (Gießen, Germany,1863; Weinsberg, Germany, 1936) and Ernst Mach (Brno, now the Czech Republic, 1838; Munich, Germany, 1916).
 Here, the story narrated by Jammer converges with the one narrated by Barbour.
 As concerns Lange, I will only briefly quote what Jammer said concerning the concept of ‘inertial system‘ and the reasons for its introduction; Jammer says: ‘In 1885 an important attempt to find a way out of the paradoxical situation (that is, the adherence to the concept of absolute space on the one hand and its absence from practical physics on the other) was made by Ludwig Lange.
 Lange thought that he had found the way to eliminate the concept of absolute space from the conceptual foundation of physics.
 In his view, the essential (today he would say the operational) content of the law of inertia, and with it of the whole of mechanics, retains its full physical meaning if the somewhat “ghostly” idea of an absolute space is replaced by the concept of an “inertial system” [which is] a coordinate system in respect to which Newton’s law of inertia holds.’

-However, rather than on Lange, I’m going to dwell a little bit more on Jammer’s exposition about Ernst Mach (Brno, now Czech Republic, 1838; Munich, Germany, 1916), since, according to me, Mach’s contribution is of a paramount importance to put in the right epistemological perspective the concepts of space, of matter, and, consequently, of place (at least place in the extended sense of the concept that I call for in this website).
+However, rather than on Lange, I’m going to dwell a little bit more on Jammer’s exposition regarding Ernst Mach (Brno, now Czech Republic, 1838; Munich, Germany, 1916), since, according to me, Mach’s contribution is of a paramount importance to put in the right epistemological perspective the concepts of space, of matter, and, consequently, of place (at least place in the extended sense that I call for in this website).
 At first, Jammer informs us that, according to Mach, ‘the assumption of absolute space for the explanation of centrifugal forces in rotational motion was unnecessary.’
 In fact, as Mach himself says: ‘Newton’s experiment with the rotating vessel of water simply informs us, that the relative rotation of the water with respect to the sides of the vessel produces no noticeable centrifugal forces, but that such forces are produced by its relative rotation with respect to the mass of the earth and the other celestial bodies.’
 The concept of (absolute) space should be eliminated from mechanics, as Jammer says, by interpreting Mach’s own view: ‘the very idea of an absolute space, that is, of an agent that acts itself but cannot be acted upon, is […] contrary to scientific reasoning.
 Space as an active cause, both for translational inertia in rectilinear motion and for centrifugal forces in rotational motion, has to be eliminated from the system of mechanics.’

 Jammer continues: ‘the elimination of what Mach calls “the conceptual monstrosity of absolute space” […] is achieved, in his view, by relating the unaccelerated motion of a mass-particle not to space as such, but to the center of all masses in the universe.
 The assumption of an intrinsic functional dependence between inertia and a large-scale distribution of matter closes for him the series of mechanical interactions without resorting to a metaphysical agent.’
-Obviously, the metaphysical agent is space.
-Then, by interpreting Mach, I would argue that together with the abandonment of the concept of space we simultaneously assist to the return of place and matter, provided that we think at the system of all masses as a real place in the extended sense of the term (for physical purposes, the centre of all masses in the universe is the place of physical processes, properly; so that, according to this perspective, which modifies and extends the traditional interpretations of place, we assist at the reunion of matter and place).
-Mach’s position on the ideal nature of space is quite explicit; he says: ‘No one is competent to predicate things about absolute space and absolute motion; they are pure things of thought, pure mental constructs that cannot be produced in experience.’
+Obviously, the metaphysical agent is space – absolute space.
+Then, by interpreting Mach, I would argue that together with the abandonment of the concept of space we simultaneously assist to the return of the concepts of place and matter, provided that we think at the system of all masses as a real place in the extended sense of the term (for physical purposes, the centre of all masses in the universe corresponds to the ultimate place of physical processes, properly; so that, according to this perspective, which modifies and extends the traditional interpretations of place, we assist at the reunion of matter and place).
+Mach’s position on the ideal or fictitious nature of space is quite explicit; he says: ‘No one is competent to predicate things about absolute space and absolute motion; they are pure things of thought, pure mental constructs that cannot be produced in experience.’
 Jammer continues: ‘Mach summarizes his ideas concerning absolute space and absolute motion in a very clear statement: “For me only relative motions exist, and I can see, in this regard, no distinction between rotation and translation.
 When a body moves relatively to the fixed stars, centrifugal forces are produced; when it moves relatively to some different body, and not relatively to the fixed stars, no centrifugal forces are produced.
 I have no objection to calling the first rotation ‘absolute’ rotation, if it be remembered that nothing is meant by such a designation except relative rotation with respect to the fixed stars.
 Can we fix Newton’s bucket of water, rotate the fixed stars, and then prove the absence of centrifugal forces?
 The experiment is impossible, the idea is meaningless, for the two cases are not, in sense perception distinguishable from each other.
 I accordingly regard those two cases as the same case and Newton’s distinction as an illusion”.’
 Therefore, by relying on those words Jammer concludes the section dedicated to Mach attributing the Austrian scientist and philosopher ‘the earliest proclamation of the principle of general relativity’.

 Has mechanics given up the concept of absolute space (or absolutist positions) after Mach and Lange?
 Not exactly.
 In fact, we read from Jammer, another (old) entity soon re-entered the scene with the possibility to preserve the essence of absolute space: the ether.
 ‘It was suggested by Drude and Abraham, to mention only these names, that the ether, the carrier of electromagnetic waves, should be identified with absolute space.
 If the ether as an absolute reference system could be demonstrated, the notion of absolute space could be saved.’
-Many experiments were devised to detect the ether (the most famous one is the Michelson-Morley experiment, in 1887) but all the attempts failed.
+Many experiments were devised to detect the ether (the most famous is the one performed by Michelson-Morley, in 1887) but all the attempts failed.
 Finally, we read from Jammer, ‘physics, and not only mechanics, was ready to abandon the concept of absolute space altogether.
 Poincare’s words “Whoever speaks of absolute space uses a word devoid of meaning” became an accepted truth.’